Want to write for FANVERSATION?

 - Consistent and Reliable

-We’re currently looking for writers who consistently follow CW shows (Arrow, The Flash, Riverdale, etc) and Freeform shows (The Bold Type, Good Trouble, etc).
-Contributors will be asked to select a series and provide us with weekly posts in the format below before the West Coast airing finishes.
+We’re currently looking for writers who consistently follow CW shows (Charmed, The Flash, Riverdale, etc) and/or Freeform shows (The Bold Type, Good Trouble, etc).
+Contributors will be asked to select a series and provide us with weekly posts in the format below.

-Contact us asap through our Contact Page if you’re interested.
-Fall TV is almost here!
+Contact us asap through our Contact Page if you’re interested!

 REVIEW: 3 Best Things about Doctor Who – Season 11 Episode 1 “The Woman Who Fell To Earth”